seetadev/rust-backend-infra-calc/README.md

-# Aspiring Investments Rust Backend
+# Rust Backend for rust peer experiments using SocialCalc/EtherCalc and libp2p

-A modern Rust implementation of the Aspiring Investments backend using Axum framework.
+A modern Rust implementation of the SocialCalc (Aspiring Investments) backend using Axum framework.

 ## Features